 The online donation platform for your church should strategically drive people to a platform where they can donate wherever they are.
 The platform should also be mobile-friendly, if not mobile-first.
 It should be easy to use, both for your church and for the donors.
 The giving process should be secure.
 Donorbox is all of that and more.

 To learn more about Donorbox’s online fundraising solution, sign up for free.
-And check out our Nonprofit Blog for more free resources.
+Donorbox charges a small platform fee of 1.5% for the month’s donations.
+Our fees are the lowest in the market, and we charge no setup fee.
+Check out our Nonprofit Blog for more free resources.